RStrydom/assessment/readme.md

 - "Get Older" actually decreases in priority the older it gets
 - The priority of an item is never more than 100
 - "Spin the World", being something that just happens, never has to be completed or increase in priority
-- "Complete Assessment", like "Get Older, increases in priority as it's dueIn value approaches; Priority increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but priority drops to 0 after the due date.
+- "Complete Assessment", like "Get Older, increases in priority as it's due_in value approaches; Priority increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but priority drops to 0 after the due date.

 Just for clarification, an item can never have its priority increase above 100 or below 0, however "Spin the World" is an automatic task and as such its priority is 1000 and it never alters.